Coronavirus (COVID-19) Update

 Upcoming community events

-If you'd like us to come to you and run an event to help show people how to stay connected and get online then get in touch with: firstname.lastname@example.org
+When it is safe to do so, our digital inclusions team can come to you and run an event to help show people how to stay connected and get online.
+Please get in touch with: email@example.com if you have any queries.

 Visit our useful resources page for helpful links.